 - The submissions will be open all through the year.

-- If a poem is accepted, we will post it online immediately with the comments from the editor.
+- If a poem is accepted, we will post it online immediately with the comments from the editor and also send a link to the poet.

-- If your poem doesn’t appear online within a month, please consider it as rejected.
-We will not send out formal acceptance or rejection.
+- If your poem doesn’t appear online within a week, please consider it as rejected.
+We will not send out formal rejections.

 - At the end of the quarter, the journal will announce the publication of the quarterly issue.
 The quarterly issues will be released on March 30, June 30, September 30, and December 30 of each year.